mvolkmann/blog/src/neovim.md

 | `<leader>fw` | finds files by consecutive words in their content (live_grep) |
 | `<leader>fW` | same as above, but also searches hidden files                 |

-Changing the theme using `<leader>ft` on affects the current session.
+Changing the theme using `<leader>ft` only affects the current session.
 To change the default theme used in future sections, specify a `colorscheme` in `~/config/nvim/lua/user/init.lua`.